ElliotByrne/vite-react-ts-client-setup-wizard/README.md

 5. I was planning to include sorting functionality to each column but didn't manage to in time.

+6. I wanted to include more thorough validation to the form, such as real date formatting and a date picker to go with it.

-6. Some nicely handled errors would have been nice.
+7. Some nicely handled API errors would have been nice.
 I would have had the errors pop up in a Toast component.

 For the ExpressJS repo, here's some things I planned on doing but didn't get round to.